laorent/Pura-Chat/README.md

 - **Streaming Responses**: Real-time message streaming from Gemini for a dynamic user experience.
 - **Multimodal Input**: Supports text prompts and image uploads for analysis by Gemini's vision capabilities.
 - **Conversation History**: Maintains conversation context for follow-up questions.
+- **Password Protection (Optional)**: Secure your app with an access password using an environment variable.
 - **Clear Session**: A one-click button to clear the current chat history and start fresh.
 - **Web Search Integration**: The model can use Google Search to answer questions that require up-to-date information.
 - **Secure API Key Handling**: API keys are managed securely through environment variables, perfect for platforms like Vercel.